 The same old case for standardization

 LSPs spend so much time seeking to improve efficiency through standardization that we have almost forgotten what this means.
 Indeed, even just typing the words improve efficiency through standardization, you may have thrown up a little in your mouth.
 We apologize.
 It is a tired concept, a cliché.
 However, just because it is cliché doesn’t mean there aren’t some real benefits because there are, but along with those benefits are some considerable drawbacks.

 Some LSPs choose to take an extreme customer-service approach, prioritizing flexibility over efficiency.
 This will mean very little standardization because rolling out any standardization will lead to decreased flexibility.
 However, there are some great benefits to be had as well.
 While they won’t be as responsive to new challenges, they will be able to build out a well-oiled (and profitable) machine to provide a consistent service at a lower cost to their customers.

 Can’t we do both?

-Sure, I guess… But I doubt you can do it well.
+Perhaps, sure.
+But we doubt that you can do it well.
 You would better serve your customers by defining your niche and then investing in improving in that area.
 Are you competing on cost?
 Then trim the process-fat and lower costs!
 Are you competing on service?
-Then hire the best PM’s to hold your customers’ hands.
+Then hire the best PMs to hold your customers’ hands.

-- No matter how standardized, don’t just hire button pushers for PM’s.
-PM’s are the face of the company to the client.
-Hire smart people who can think “outside the process.”
+- No matter how standardized, don’t just hire button pushers for PMs.
+To the client, PMs are the face of the company.
+Hire smart people who can think “outside the process”

 - Remember that you can’t be everything to everyone.
-You can ban be ultra-standardized and compete on cost.
+You can be ultra-standardized and compete on cost.
 You can be highly customized and compete on service.
-You can be somewhere in between.
+Or you can be somewhere in between.
 Pick your niche.
 Then get really good at competing within it.